gocomet/target.js/README.md

 ### Increment/Decrement

-Increments or decrements the value of an input
+Increments or decrements the value of an input.
+Targeted element must be an `<input>` element.

 ```html
 <button data-target-decrement="#qty">-</button>